 So, you may want to rethink your inactive strategy.
 I don’t recommend that B2B marketers keep spamming the same people over and over when they havenʼt shown any signs of life for two years.
 These may be abandoned accounts that people havenʼt logged into for two years.
 If that’s the case you will get dinged, or worse blocked, by the ISPs if you continue emailing them, and that will affect your ability to deliver to those who do want your email.

 You can use Briteverify to clean your list.
 Briteverify will flag abandoned accounts that you can remove from your list.
-Mindful monitoring of your list every six months or so makes good sense and will help you avoid getting dinged by the ISPs as you maximize your organic free ads.
+Mindful monitoring of your list every six months or so makes good sense and will help you avoid getting dinged by the ISPs as you maximize your digital ads impressions.

 What I‘m saying is that as long as a person hasn’t unsubscribed from your list, consistently showing up in their inbox with a thoughtful subject line + preheader combo ad will contribute to your goal of staying top of mind.